JensRantil/rewind-client/README.rst

     $ cd rewind-client
     $ python setup.py install

-However **NOTE**, that this will install Rewind client globally in your Python environment and is NOT recommended.
+However, **NOTE** that this will install Rewind client globally in your Python environment and is NOT recommended.
 Please refer to virtualenv_ on how to create a virtual environment.